THE OFFICIAL SITE OF

 The closest intersection to the school is Oak ave and Margaret Dr.

-1. Athletic Trainer will have portable AED with them.
-Other AED is located in the baseball locker room.
+• Location of AED’s: Another AED is located in the baseball coaches office.
 An AED is located in the gym lobby and main office of the Intermediate School.

-Tuttle HS football field is located south of Tuttle High School Building located at:
+• TUTTLE HS FOOTBALL FIELD, FOOTBALL WEIGHT ROOM & OLD SOFTBALL FIELD is located south of Tuttle High School Building located at:

 300 N. Cimarron Rd, Tuttle, OK